 But as with any country, there are specific unwritten rules of etiquette that are good to know about when engaging the Thai people.

 In Thailand the head is deemed to be the highest and most respected part of the body, therefore it is very rude to touch someone’s head, with the exception of very small children.
-It stands to reason then that the feet are the lowest part.
-These are the no-no’s regarding them.
+You also shouldn’t point at anyone with your foot or step over someone.
+Remove your shoes or flip-flops before entering someone’s house (this often also applies to shops).

 Temples that are often visited by tourists typically provide sarongs or cloths for you to wear while inside.
 Use them to cover up in the ways that are indicated.